gremau/gremau.github.io/markdown/index.markdown

 \

-This site is owned and operated by Greg Maurer, an ecologist and data scientist at New Mexico State University.
-I also teach Biology courses at Central New Mexico Community College in Albuquerque, NM.
+This site is owned and operated by Greg Maurer, an ecologist and environmental data scientist based at New Mexico State University.
+I also teach biology courses and workshops around New Mexico.
 The information and opinions expressed here are subject to my uncertainty, errors, and distortions.

 See my __CV__ ([web](https://greg.pronghorns.net/cv_gmaurer.html), [pdf](https://greg.pronghorns.net/publicfiles/cv_gmaurer.pdf)) for complete experience and credentials.
 Email me at <greg@pronghorns.net>.

 ## Current and past projects

+- I'm joining [Environmental Data Initiative](https://edirepository.org) in Fall 2023
 - Ecology, data science, and informatics at the [Jornada Basin LTER](https://lter.jornada.nmsu.edu) program
 - Studying soil carbon cycling and impacts of solar power development in the Mojave Desert with UC Berkeley colleagues
 - Ecohydrology research at the [New Mexico Elevation Gradient](http://www.litvaklab.org/new-mexico-elevation-gradient.html) cluster of [AmeriFlux](https://ameriflux.lbl.gov/) sites